 So this is another reason to take your health and fitness seriously.

-Here are some links to my favorite ways to get rid of belly fat:
+Here are my favorite ways to get rid of belly fat:

 To protect your bones, please consider a type of calcium support that makes sense.
 In nature, there is not a calcium tree or plant.
 Big animals with big bones get their calcium bundled with a flurry of other minerals all at the same time.